 It’s become common for people to use sponsorship as a way to fund a challenge or adventure.
 Although some of the money goes to charity, people generally are not keen on supporting this kind of fundraising.
 You can probably understand why.

 Be really clear on your sponsorship form and when asking for donations where the money is going.
-If all of it is for charity then great….put that 100% of donations go to the charity.
+If all of it is for the charity then great….put that 100% of donations go to the charity.
 Make it clear that you are paying for the challenge yourself.

 Most people need to see an ask or request 3-5 times before they act on it.
 It’s important to remember this when asking for sponsorship.
 You might feel like you are being too pushy or repetitive but it’s human nature to need to be reminded multiple times before responding.